 - Be mindful of the other parent’s schedule.
 It isn’t realistic to assume that parents will agree on concepts like bedtime and curfew.
 Allowing your child to go to bed at 1 AM on school nights when he/she is with you (while knowing that the other parent maintains a 10pm lights-out) will probably earn you brownie points.
 It will also make your child a hot mess in school the next day.
 Trust me!
 Is parental agreement preferable?
 Yes.
 Is it possible?
 Yes.
 Is it mandatory?
 No, because many parents aren’t there yet.
 That’s why we offer coaching and mediation service at KidsNeed2.
 In the interim, discuss and (try really hard to) compromise on parenting issues so your children are not forced to engage in schizophrenic behavior at an early age.

 - “Do your best to maintain consistent academic guidelines and expectations between houses.
-Be flexible, but realize that the greatest causes of academic failure In 2-home children are (1) emotional concerns and (2) inconsistent academic expectations and guidelines.“ Taken from my e-report, “7 Co-parenting Steps for Academic Achievement”, read the full document for additional information.
+Be flexible, but realize that the greatest causes of academic failure In 2-home children are (1) emotional concerns and (2) inconsistent academic expectations and guidelines.“ Enroll in my KidsNeed2 course, 5 Strategies to Promote Academic Excellence, so you are prepared to move your child to academic excellence!

 - Share any news you receive with the other parent.
 Emergency parent meeting?
 Share.
 Rescheduled IEP (Individualized Education Program or Individual Education Plan)?
 Share.
 Calls from teachers or coaches or administrators or other parents?
 Share.
 The more a child realizes that both parents are informed, the greater the chance that the child will adhere to the rules.